intelowlproject/IntelOwl/docs/source/Contribute.md

    7. *Maximum tlp: maximum tlp to allow the run on the connector
    8. *Run on failure: if the connector should be run even if the job fails

-4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a datamigration
+4. To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
-   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer.
+   1. You can use the django management command `dumpplugin` to automatically create the migration file for your new connector (you will find it under `api_app/connectors_manager/migrations`).
 The script will create the following models:
       1. ConnectorConfig
       2. Parameter
       3. PluginConfig
+   2. Example: `docker exec -ti intelowl_uwsgi python3 manage.py dumpplugin ConnectorConfig <new_connector_name>`

 ## How to add a new Visualizer